Slip and Fall Accidents in Chicago

 The most common fractures that occur from slip and fall accidents are fractures are of the spine, hip, forearm, leg, ankle, pelvis, upper arm, and hand.

 How Can I Protect Myself from Falling in Chicago?

-In the case of another’s negligence, Chicago slip and fall accidents can be out of your control.
+In the case of another party’s negligence, Chicago slip and fall accidents can be out of your control.
 The liability falls on the individual or company that failed to create a safe environment or caused a hazard which resulted in your accident.